silvestrevivo/solana-svelte-counter/README.md

 Make sure that you have [installed Solana CLI tools locally](https://docs.solana.com/cli/install-solana-cli-tools).

-You need to have Cargo and Rust installed to build the contract.
+You need to have Cargo and Rust installed to build the on-chain app.

 First of all, clone the repo and run `npm install` to add all the dependencies to the Anchor application.